tembo-io/website/src/content/blog/2024-03-26-managed-postgres-rust/index.md

 Transitions are events that move an instance from one state to another.
 These can be thought of as events.
 For example, when instances are first created they are in the “Submitted” state.
 When that instance receives a “Created” event back from the data-plane, it can transition to “Up”.
 Likewise, “Up” instances can move to a “Configuring” state when they receive “Update” events, and do not transition back to “Up” until their configuration is reported as complete via an “Updated” event.
 Error events can transition an instance into an error state and instances can recover out of an error state when recovered.

 The early iterations of the platform were more restrictive on state transitions.
 We modeled our state transition, as shown below, before implementing the first version of our state machine.
-Since then it has significantly evolved and become less restrictive.
+As we've added more functionality, it has significantly evolved and become less restrictive.
 For example, instances can now be deleted and configuration changes can be requested from any state.
 The Stopping and Stopped states were temporarily disabled during the migration from our own Postgres operator to the CNPG Operator.
 Read more on the Operator decision in our [Tembo Operator blog post](https://tembo.io/blog/tembo-operator).
-The ability to suspend or stop a Tembo instance is coming soon.
+The ability to suspend or stop a Tembo instance is also being added soon.

 ![fsm](fsm.png "fsm")

 ## FSM in Rust

 The majority of the Tembo platform is written in Rust, and the state machine is no different.
 All possible states of a Tembo instance are represented as variants of a single Enum.
 At any moment in time, a Tembo instance is in exactly one state.
-The state is persisted in a Postgres instance dedicated to the control-plane.
+This state is persisted in a Postgres instance dedicated to the control-plane.

 ```rust
 pub enum State {